mixmaster429/next-typescript/README.md

 # cjm-summit

 This project was generated with [superplate](https://github.com/pankod/superplate).

 ## Getting Started

 superplate is a Next.js all-in-one project generator.
 Create your project with the tools you need without spending hours on setting them up.

+Every plugin comes with an example to give you a brief knowledge about their usage.

 ## Available Scripts